+o

 Structural Movement

 Repair Category Category 1

-Notes All buildings move daily and seasonally as a result of external factor such as gravity, temperature, moisture content and vibrations Consequently, most buildings will have minor non-structural crack related to these factors.
-Minor cracks can be filled during normal redecoration but often recur seasonally due to normal movement in building.
+Notes All buildings move daily and seasonally as a result of external factors such as gravity, temperature, moisture content and vibrations.
+Consequently, most buildings will have minor non-structural cracks related to these factors.
+Minor cracks can be filled during normal redecoration but often recur seasonally due to normal movement in a building.
 Non-structural cracks of this nature will not be recorded or reported.

-There is evidence of a settlement in the building noted both internall and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
+There is evidence of a settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampness, rot and infestation on .
+Dampness, rot and infe station

 Repair Category Category 1

 Notes Random testing, where accessible, was carried out with an electronic moisture meter throughout the property.

 There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney Stacks

-Repair Category Category 2
+Repair Category Category 1

-Notes There is defective masonry to chimneys including pointing.
+Notes Due to the age of the property regular and ongoing maintenance and repair should be anticipated and carried out in accordance with good maintenance practice.

 Roofing including roof space

 Repair Category Category 2

-Notes Roof General maintenance overhaul and repair of the roof coverings is now necessary and it should be appreciated that this type of roof covering, due to its age, will require constant maintenance in the future.
-Flat roof coverings are known to have a limited life requiring replacement, experience shows that leaks can manifest themselves unpredictably and without warning.
+Notes Roof The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Flat roof coverings are known to have a limited life requiring replacement, Experience shows that leaks can manifest themselves unpredictably and without warning.

-EN ROAD, ELGIN, MORAY, IV30 1SQ